drashna/qmk_firmware/docs/feature_unicode.md

 ## Input Modes

 Unicode input in QMK works by inputting a sequence of characters to the OS, sort of like a macro.
 Unfortunately, the way this is done differs for each platform.
-Specifically, each platform has a key sequence that it requires to input Unicode characters.
+Specifically, each platform requires a different combination of keys to trigger Unicode input.
 Therefore, a corresponding input mode has to be set in QMK.

 The following input modes are available: